-In the category of clothing, shoes and accessories: 44% of shoppers have purchased from marketplaces, 47% from large retailers, 27% from webstores and 30% from category-specific online stores
+In the category of clothing, shoes, and accessories: 44% of shoppers have purchased from marketplaces, 47% from large retailers, 27% from

-2. Finding and keeping the people (inside, out or combination) who can digitally transform your company:
+2. Finding and keeping the people (inside, outside or combination) who can digitally transform your company:

 You still need people to create and execute all the user experiences that will differentiate your products to customers.
 Designing and delivering these experiences is both a skill and an art.
 The means to design, develop and deliver are changing almost monthly now, not annually.